AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 <b>Is he still an outlier?</b>

 Defining the correct limit for what an outlier is (or isn't) can be a very complicated task.
 It depends mostly on the type of data you are handling and its user.
 For some people, 6'5" can be a close number to the distribution.
 For others, it can be an outlier.
 Thus, identifying outliers is a very subjective exercise and there are many approximations to do that.
-Learning some methods to identify outliers is not going to be discussed on this post, but I hope the explanation I just gave you helps to understand the concept behind it.
+Learning some methods to identify outliers is not going to be discussed on this post.
+So, please, wait for a future post on that.

 <h2 style="text-align:center">In conclusion</h2>